 What You Should Expect In The 1st Trimester

 A sudden rush of hormones may kick-start the dreaded morning sickness.
-Your partner’s body will be working overtime to prepare it for hosting a kid, this will result in huge internal changes.
+Your partner’s body will be working overtime to prepare it for hosting a kid, and this will result in huge internal changes.

 Indigestion, cramp, and stress are very common in this trimester, so keep an eye on her.